Redesigning

 Choi, A., Shin, E., Joung, H., & Lee, J. (2023).
 Towards a new interface for music listening: A user experience study on YouTube.

-Figma was extensively used throughout both the low- and high-fidelity design stages, along with the prototyping process of the project.
+Figma was extensively used throughout both the low- and high-fidelity wireframing stages, along with the prototyping process of the project.

 Google Fonts provided Roboto, which I chose for the project as an open-source alternative to Apple's SF Pro.